Paula-ca/Delivery_order_price_calculator/README.md

 # Delivery Order Price Calculator Service (DOPC)
 ## Overview

-The Delivery Order Price Calculator (DOPC) is a backend service designed to calculate the total price and the breakdown of a delivery order.
+The Delivery Order Price Calculator (DOPC) is a Go backend service designed to calculate the total price and the breakdown of a delivery order.
 It integrates with the Home Assignment API to fetch venue-specific data necessary for calculating the prices.

 The term venue refers to any kind of restaurant, shop, or store.